data-apis/scipy-2023-presentation/paper.rst

 support operator overloading.

-**No dependencies.** The array API standard and its implementation should be possible in pure Python, without the need for any external dependency outside of Python itself.
+**No dependencies.** The array API standard and its implementation should be possible in Python, without the need for any external dependency outside of Python itself.

 **Accelerator support.** Standardized APIs and behavior should be possible to